khaaali/sanskrit-slokas-app/sanskrit-slokas-app/architecture.md

 - Returns the parsed transliteration and meaning to the frontend, where it is displayed for user review and editing.

 Error handling is implemented both server-side (logging and returning clear error messages) and client-side (displaying errors and allowing retry/edit).
 This AI integration is a core part of the sloka upload flow, streamlining content creation and enhancing user experience while maintaining reliability and transparency in the app's architecture.

+---

+## 2024-07: Architectural & Feature Updates

+- **AI Integration:** Google Gemini API is now used for generating transliterations and meanings, with robust prompt engineering and markdown-stripping post-processing in the upload flow.
+- **Book View Toggle:** Added a global toggle in book view for switching between Original, Transliteration, and Meaning for all verses, with a language selector that is always visible but only enabled for relevant sections.
+- **Transliteration/Language Logic:** Selecting "hi" for Transliteration in book view now displays the original Sanskrit text, matching user expectations and improving clarity.
+- **Error Handling:** Improved error boundaries, fixed hydration and TypeScript/ESLint issues, and enhanced error messages for a more robust user experience.
+- **Data Consistency:** Debugged and fixed issues with sloka grouping, filtering, and collection merging to ensure correct book/accordion view toggling and data integrity.
+- **Merge Conflict Resolution:** Successfully resolved complex merge conflicts in key files, ensuring a clean build and deployment pipeline.

+---